Orders, decorations, and medals of Canada: Military valour decorations

 The military valour decorations were created on 2 February 1993 by Queen Elizabeth II, on the advice of her Cabinet under then-Prime Minister Brian Mulroney.
 For all three military valour decorations, recipients must be a member of the Canadian Forces or an allied armed force that is serving with or in conjunction with the Canadian Forces, on or after 1 January 1993.
 All military valour decorations may be awarded posthumously.

 The Victoria Cross (post-nominal letters VC, Croix de Victoria) is the highest award for valour available to members of the Canadian Forces of any rank, in any service, and allies serving under or with Canadian military command.
 Based on the British version of the same medal, it is only awarded for extraordinary valour and devotion to duty while facing a hostile force.
-Prior to 1993, the original Victoria Cross was awarded to 94 Canadians, none of whom are now living; since its creation, no Canadian Victoria Cross has been issued.
+Prior to 1993, the original Victoria Cross was awarded to 94 Canadians, none of whom are now living.
+No Canadian Victoria Cross has been issued since its creation.

 The Star of Military Valour (post-nominal letters SMV, Étoile de la vaillance militaire) was created as an award for Canadian Forces personnel who had demonstrated "distinguished and valiant service in the presence of the enemy."
 The star may be presented more than once, an additional bar on the medal's ribbon marking each subsequent award.
 It was only first presented in 2006, as Canada's participation in the 2001 invasion of Afghanistan created for the first time circumstances wherein one could carry out actions deserving of the Star of Military Valour.

 The Medal of Military Valour (post-nominal letters MMV, Médaille de la vaillance militaire) is awarded to members of the Canadian Forces for "an act of valour or devotion to duty in the presence of the enemy."
 The medal, too, was only first awarded in 2006 and may be earned multiple times, marked by the addition of bars to the medal's ribbon.